 IMO’s requirement for cyber risk to be addressed in vessel Safety Management Systems entered into force on 1 January.
 The ruling was originally adopted by IMO in June 2017, so ship owners have had more than three years to prepare for the deadline.

-During that period, it is fair to say that attitudes towards cyber risk within the industry have shifted markedly.
+During that period, it is fair to say that attitudes towards cyber resilience in the maritime industry have shifted markedly.
 While initially greeted with a degree of indifference, a succession of incidents across the maritime supply chain have proved beyond all reasonable doubt that cyber-risk is not a ‘hypothetical’ concern – but one grounded in our daily reality.

 This reality is corroborated in BIMCO/Safety At Sea’s most recent cross-sectoral survey on the subject.
 The results, published in 2020, show security breaches reaching their highest in three years.
 Just under a third of respondents stated that their organisations faced a cyber incident in the previous 12 months compared to 24% and 22% in 2019 and 2018, respectively.